The 9 most frequently asked questions during the second trimester of pregnancy

 What about skin discoloring?

-During pregnancy, spots can appear on the skin of the face.
+Spots can appear on the skin of the face during pregnancy.
 This is called chloasma gravidarum and usually occurs after sun exposure.
 It is due to pregnancy hormones.

 If you do not want them to appear, it is recommended to always use a high-factor sunscreen, both on sunny and cloudy days.

-The second-trimester ultrasound scan, which is performed between the 20th and 22nd week of gestation, is the one that gives more information on how the baby is doing.
-It is called an anatomy scan (or morphological ultrasound scan), and its objective is to see that the development of the fetus is adequate.
-All the main organs (heart, brain, intestine, kidney,…) and the most important skeletal structures are seen.
+The second-trimester ultrasound scan, which is usually performed between the 20th and 22nd week of pregnancy, gives more information on how the baby is doing.
+It is called an anatomy scan (or morphological ultrasound scan), and its objective is to see that the baby’s development is normal.
+All the main organs (heart, brain, intestine, kidney, etc.) and the most important skeletal structures are seen.
 The baby’s genitalia can also be seen.

 What is the sugar test, the so-called O’Sullivan test, in the second-trimester check-up?